From Seed to Bloom: Your Guide for Growing Sweet Peas from Seed

 They need plenty of nitrogen to produce abundant blooms, and fertilizers or seaweed emulsion can provide the necessary nutrients.

-The fertilizers will give a quick boost to plants, while using seaweed emulsion over time can help create healthier soil that provides more sustained nutrition for your sweet pea plants.
+The fertilizers will give plants a quick boost while using seaweed emulsion over time can help create healthier soil that provides more sustained nutrition for your sweet pea plants.

 Watch for common pests like aphids and slugs.
-Use natural and organic pest options if necessary.
+If necessary, use natural and organic pest options.
 Look for signs of disease, such as powdery mildew or root rot.

 sweet peas in 4 varieties